Ashby and Nuneaton Joint Railway: Canals and early railways

 The area surrounding the town of Ashby-de-la-Zouch was an important mineral-rich district producing coal, clay and high-quality stone.
 Heavy minerals were expensive to transport to market by animal power, and when canals became available, costs reduced considerably.
 The Ashby Canal and the Charnwood Forest Canal of the Leicester Navigation Company were constructed locally.

 The first proposal for a railway through the district came in 1844.
 An independent company proposed the construction of a Rugby, Derby and Manchester line, to be capitalised at £1.5 million, which would have passed through Hinckley, Market Bosworth and Ashby-de-la-Zouch.
 At this early date the Midland Railway was fiercely territorial, and having acquired the Leicester and Swannington Railway, it wished to protect the area it considered to be its own from incursion.
 It opposed the scheme by putting forward its own line from Ashby to Hinckley, taking over a canal which followed much the same route.
 The Midland Railway purchased the canal in 1846 but did not proceed with construction of the line.

-In 1865 the London and North Western Railway put forward a scheme for a similar line, and the Midland Railway once again tried to fend it off with the Midland Railway (Ashby & Nuneaton) Act of 6 August 1866.
+In 1865 the London and North Western Railway put forward a scheme for a similar line, and the Midland Railway once again tried to fend it off with the Midland Railway (Ashby and Nuneaton, &c.)
+Act 1866 (29 & 30 Vict. c. cccxv) of 6 August 1866.
 As planned at the time, the main section of the line was to be a double track route from Ashby, on the Midland line between Burton and Leicester, and Hinckley on the Nuneaton to Leicester line of the LNWR, a distance of 18 miles on a north-west to south axis.
 In addition, there would be a four mile line from Stoke Golding south-westwards to Nuneaton LNWR station, and a spur at Nuneaton to the Midland Railway station.
 There would be a six-mile north-eastwards line from Shackerstone to Coalville, and a short spur near Moira forming a triangular junction.
 This amounted to 29 miles of railway, and authorised share capital was to be £350,000.